 For any Alaskans out there, or anyone else who’s hiked over muskeg before, you’ll appreciate this one.; try setting out at night time to hike over the muskeg for your photos.
 I guarantee that WILL kick your a$$.

-Then I spent the rest of the evening waiting for the lights to turn on.
+Then I spent the rest of the evening waiting for the northern lights to turn on.
 They popped out a few times, but never really strongly, though they were pretty active.
 The full moon made for plenty of light for the foreground.
 I wish I could’ve gotten a little closer to the water’s edge here, but all that long grass in the foreground sits in about 10 inches of water.
 If the lights had offered something really dazzling, I might have ventured out, but for staying dry and warm seemed a better option given the circumstances.

 Finally I fell asleep under a spruce tree, woke up to a clouded sky, and stumbled my way backward camp and my superwarm, absolutely amazing, Western Mountaineering Lynx sleeping bag. life was good.
 I didn’t get up for sunrise.